 Other types of soft tissue sarcoma can be treated with different combinations of drugs, such as ifosfamide and doxorubicin, or vinorelbine and cyclophosphamide.
 Your cancer doctor and specialist nurse will explain more about the type of chemotherapy you’re going to have and how many cycles you’ll need.

-Different chemo drugs cause different side effects.
+Different chemotherapy drugs cause different side effects.
 Some people have just a few side effects and others have more.
 It's hard to know how it's going to be for you, as everyone is different.
 The most common are hair loss, tiredness, sickness and being more at risk of getting an infection.

 Side effects can often be controlled, so always let your doctor or nurse know about the side effects you’re having.
 They can usually do something to improve them.
 Most side effects are short-term (temporary) and gradually disappear once treatment stops.